Fatdevil/GolfIQ-YOLO/docs/watch_hud_phone_sender_ios.md

 back gracefully.
 This matches the Android behaviour and remains safe when the bridge is imported on the web (dynamic `require('react-native')`).

-`WatchBridge.sendHUD(...)` additionally requires `WCSession.isReachable` so we only attempt a transfer when the watch app is currently reachable.
-When unreachable or if the payload cannot be encoded, the promise resolves `false` without throwing.
+`WatchBridge.sendHUD(...)` writes the payload into the phone's WatchConnectivity application context.
+As long as the payload can be base64-decoded, the module attempts the update and resolves `true`; failures (such as an unavailable session) resolve `false` without throwing.

 The payload is sent using `updateApplicationContext`.
 This keeps the exchange deterministic (last-write-wins) and avoids timers or background tasks so the module stays CI- and tournament-safe.

+WCSession is created/activated on the main thread; RN module returns `requiresMainQueueSetup = true` and `methodQueue = main`.

 ## Tournament-safe rule